-#1: VIRTUAL INFORMATIONAL INTERVIEW (Canvas quiz, 25 points) DUE DATE: 3rd week
+#2: INFORMATIONAL INTERVIEW (Canvas quiz, 20 points)

+DUE DATE: 5th week, July 26th, 2019

-Purpose: To get to know a colleague and learn from their experience and perspective Instructions: Interview a professional through zoom, Skype, phone, etc. at your internship (who is not your supervisor, lead/mentor, or another intern) and learn about his/her story.
+Purpose: To get to know a colleague and learn from their experience and perspective

+Instructions: Interview a professional at your internship (who is not your supervisor, lead/mentor, or another intern) and learn about his/her story.
 In a 30-minute interview, the student may ask questions such as:

 - How did you get to your current position?
-What has been your career path up until now? - What do you like most about your job?

-- What is the most valuable advice you have received? - What advice would you give to those who are looking to break into this field? - What skills do you look for when hiring employees?
+What has been your career path up until now? - What do you like most about your job? - What is the most valuable advice you have received? - What advice would you give to those who are looking to break into this field? - What skills do you look for when hiring employees?